 As previously noted, the federal government only allows energy production on a small fraction of taxpayer-owned lands.
 The 1002 Area of the Arctic National Wildlife Refuge (ANWR) is one area that contains large amounts of oil and remains off limits to production.
 In 1980, Congress and President Jimmy Carter set aside 1.5 million acres of ANWR's 19 million acres for future study of its energy resource potential.
 These 1.5 million acres, known as the 1002 Area, have no trees, deepwater lakes, or mountain peaks, but contain immense energy resources.

-The U.S. Geological Survey has estimated that the 1002 Area has an average expected value of 10.4 billion barrels of recoverable oil that could be produced at a rate of about one million barrels of oil per day.61 This potential resource could make

-ANWR the largest oil-producing field in the United States.
-The area's oil and natural gas resources could be developed using merely 2,000 acres of the surface area, or less than 0.01 percent of ANWR's total area.62

-Despite ANWR's great energy potential, Congress has prohibited the development of these resources for almost 30 years.
+The U.S. Geological Survey has estimated that the 1002 Area has an average expected value of 10.3 billion barrels of recoverable oil that could be produced at a rate of about one million barrels of oil per day.
+This potential resource could make ANWR the largest oil-producing field in the United States.
+The area's oil and natural gas resources could be developed using merely 2,000 acres of the surface area, or less than 0.01 percent of ANWR's total area.
+Despite ANWR's great energy potential, Congress has prohibited the development of these resources for over 30 years.
 One reason given by the opponents of energy production in ANWR is that it might adversely impact caribou populations.
-The good news about the caribou is that since energy development began in nearby Prudhoe Bay in 1977, the size of the Central Arctic Herd has grown more than 1,015 percent, from about 6,000 animals in 1978 to record levels of an estimated 67,000 caribou in 2009.63
+The good news about the caribou is that since energy development began in nearby Prudhoe Bay in 1977, the size of the Central Arctic Herd has grown more than 1,015 percent, from about 5,000 animals in the 1970s to record levels of an estimated 67,000 caribou in 2009 for the Central Arctic herd and 64,107 for the Teshekpuk Lake herd in 2008.